 Enjoy an unforgettable and relaxing holiday whether a short break or a week, at Cae Marchog; escape and come to stay in this fabulous and chic stone farmhouse with its barn conversion, set in the most amazing remote and secluded spot in the Black Mountains with Hay Bluff rising dramatically up behind.
-The house and the barn booked together easily accommodate 10 people in luxury, or the house can be booked separately to sleep 6.
+The house and the barn booked together easily accommodate 10 people in luxury.
+(Please enquire for last minute bookings in the house only.)
 Both buildings enjoy stunning, panoramic views, one way to appreciate the view is from the HOT TUB on the terrace.
 This is a perfect location for walking straight from the door, accessing local mountain bike routes, a huge number of outdoor activities, as well as being just 5 miles from Hay-on-Wye, "Town of Books."
-For somewhere specail to eat make sure you try The River Cafe at Glasbury or The Felin Fach Griffin near Brecon.
+For somewhere special to eat make sure you try The River Cafe at Glasbury or The Felin Fach Griffin near Brecon.

 Cae Marchog sleeps 6 in 2 double bedrooms and 1 king sized room.